-Step 3: On GO have the children unwrap and eat the candy with the mittens on.
-When they finish they go to the back of the line and sit down.
+Step 3: On GO, have the children unwrap and eat the candy with the mittens on.
+When they finish, they sit down at the back of the line.

-Step 4: The first team with all their players sitting down wins.
+Step 4: With all their players sitting down, the first team wins.

-Materials: 1 box of Conversation Hearts per child, timer
+Materials: 1 box of Conversation Hearts per child, a timer

 Step 1: Give each player a box of conversation hearts.